bassettmason/dsandalgorithms/assets/readmes/FizzBuzzTree.md

 For explicitly-typed languages: Ensure your node values are of type Object, to hold either strings or integers.

 ## Approach & Efficiency
+iterated through checking modulo each value for 3 5 and both than changing the list and returning it

 ### Space Efficiency
 O(1)